kareematif186/whatsapp/README.md

 1-Supports dark mode which I can not understand why real Whatsapp does not support it

-2-Colored icons then u do not have to deal with boring WhatsApp user interface
+2-Colored icons then u do not have to deal with old boring  WhatsApp user interface

 3-Have the ability to interact with mo salah and CR7 :)

+# Disadvantages

+Not in google play store :(